Bhaskar Vira: Career

 While working on his doctorate, Vira lectured at St. John's College, Cambridge in 1993–94.
 After receiving his doctorate in 1994, Vira became a Research Fellow at the Oxford Centre for Environment, Ethics and Society in Mansfield College, University of Oxford, and remained there till 1997.
 He then joined the Department of Geography at the University of Cambridge and became a fellow and graduate tutor at Fitzwilliam College, Cambridge.
 In 2013, he became the founding director of the University of Cambridge Conservation Research Institute.
 He was appointed Head of Department of Geography, University of Cambridge in October 2019.
 He regularly writes for various newspapers and magazines, including The Guardian, The Independent, Quartz, and The Wire.
 He was awarded the Busk Medal by Royal Geographical Society in 2018, for his interdisciplinary contributions in the fields of environment, development and economy.
 In 2021, he was elected to a Fellowship of the Academy of Social Sciences for his contributions to social science.
+Environmental issues in the Himalayas feature among Vira's varied research interests.
+Vira also sits on the advisory board of the G12++ certificate, a high school-equivalent certificate tailor-made for refugees by Alsama Project.